webclinic017/final-project-1/preposal.md

 ## What idea(s) do you have for your final project?

-I want to build trading bot
+Build trading bot

+Build a website

 ## If you plan to collaborate with one or two classmates, what are their names?